20c/vaping/docs/examples.md

 !!!
 Tip "MTR - Distributed"

-    When setting up a distributed MTR probe the group on the vodka end should be setup like this
+    When setting up a distributed MTR probe, the group on the vodka end should be setup like this:

         apps:
           graphsrv: